hasura/graphql-engine/docs/graphql/manual/auth/authorization/permission-rules.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In the case of ``select`` operations, access to :ref:`aggregation queries <aggregation_queries>` can be restricted for a given role using this configuration.
+In the case of ``select`` operations, access to :ref:`aggregation queries <aggregation_queries>` can be enabled for a given role using this configuration.

 .. rst-class:: api_tabs
 .. tabs::

    .. tab:: Console

+      You can enable aggregation queries permissions on the Hasura console as follows:

       .. thumbnail:: /img/graphql/manual/auth/aggregation-query-permissions.png
          :alt: Aggregation queries permissions